unoplatform/uno/doc/articles/working-with-the-samples-apps.md

 Note that the same operation is run during the CI, in a specific job running under Linux.
 The screen shots are located in an build artifact.

+## Validating the WebAssembly UI Tests results

+In the CI build, an artifact named `wasm-uitests` is generated and contains an HTML file that shows all the differences for screenshots taken for the past builds.
+Download this artifact and open the html file to determine if any screenshots have changed.

 ## Troubleshooting the tests
 It is possible to enable the chromium head using the configuration parameters in the [app.ts](src/SamplesApp/SamplesApp.Wasm.UITests/app.ts) file.